 What do you do to relax in your free time?

 I used to play a lot of sport, but these days if I want to get away from it all, I go running or cycling.
 I lived in a wonderful part of the UK in the New Forest where I was fortunate to have both forest and coastal areas nearby.
-That’s where I would go early in the morning before most people were awake.
+I liked to go down to some of the beaches on the English South coast and spend a day with Dee and girls relaxing.
+I normally sit on the beach as I don’t like the cold water, whilst they go for some refreshing dips in the sea.
 I also love reading - no specific genre just anything and everything.

 What’s your favourite place to visit?